 In the West Bank we work with Health Work Committees (HWC), SAWA, Women and Media Development (TAM), and Palestinian Medical Relief Society (PMRS).

-Much of our work is funded by the Spanish Agency for International Cooperation and Development (AECID) and other international organizations and agencies.
+Much of the work has co-financing from the Spanish Agency for international cooperation and development (AECID), the legacy of Almudena Cavestany and other international organizations and agencies.

 From Alliance for solidarity will hold the Videoforum 'life in occupied Palestinian territory through the eyes of Palestinian women"together with UNRWA Extremadura and the Council of the youth of Extremadura, which will take place next Friday 14 of September at 19:00 in the Council of the youth of Extremadura, Mérida.
 TO [...]